xiwenc/kubernetes/cluster/juju/layers/kubernetes-e2e/README.md

-# Kubernetes End to end
+# Kubernetes end to end

 End-to-end (e2e) tests for Kubernetes provide a mechanism to test end-to-end behavior of the system, and is the last signal to ensure end user operations